The

 the entire way up.

-this point Major Cartwright informs them that his orders are to kill
+down.
+At this point Major Cartwright informs them that his orders are

-whatever is down there and concrete over the fissure.
-The army now engages
+to kill whatever is down there and concrete over the fissure.
+He plans

-in some truly futile efforts – though to be somewhat fair, they
+army now engages in some truly futile efforts – though to be somewhat

-might not have known this.
-They shoot flames at the opening, thrown
+fair, they might not have known this.
+They shoot flames at the opening,

-explosives into the fissure and detonate them, then wrap things up by
+throw explosives into the fissure and detonate them, then wrap things

 In